 In 2006, after the second groundbreaking event in El Camino Health’s history, construction began on the Mountain View campus on the new seismically compliant main hospital building.
 Three years later, after a festive ribbon cutting and community day with more than 8,000 people taking tours of the new facilities, the new state-of-the-art hospital in Mountain View opened on November 15, 2009.

 In 2008, the hospital acquired the assets of the former Community Hospital of Los Gatos.
 The former owners closed the hospital in April 2009, but within 90 days, the fully renovated and staffed Los Gatos Hospital reopened that July.
 Located at 815 Pollard Road in Los Gatos, the 143-bed hospital continues to offer full service, acute care to residents of Los Gatos and surrounding communities, just as it had been doing since it first opened in 1962.

-Silicon Valley Medical Development LLC, an affiliate of El Camino Hospital, aspires to elevate the healthcare experience – beyond healing – for the communities we serve.
+El Camino Health Medical Network elevates the healthcare experience – beyond healing – for the communities we serve.
 Through physician partnerships, we provide our patients with healthcare options that fit their lifestyle.
-Urgent care, primary care and specialty care services are provided at 11 locations across Santa Clara County.
+Urgent care, primary care and specialty care services are provided at 13 locations across Santa Clara County.

 In addition to delivering healthcare services across Santa Clara County, El Camino Health’s employee assistance and mental health program, Concern, offers employers across the country an optimized blend of human connection, compassion, and technology to help employees build resilience and achieve emotional well-being.
 Services include resources for employees and their families to stay creative, calm and effective even when dealing with setbacks, change and/or pressure.
 Concern has been affiliated with the hospital corporation since 1981.